CreativeWolfies/akyanet-research/akyanet.md

 ## What is Akyanet?

 Akyanet is a new society based on the anarcho-communist ideology.
-Many fear the words "communism" and "anarchism" because of their current connation.
+Many fear the words "communism" and "anarchism" because of their current connotation.
 Let us take the first word, "communism".
 According to Wikipedia:
 > Communism is a philosophical, social, political and economic ideology and movement whose ultimate goal is the establishment of a communist society, namely a socioeconomic orderstructured upon **the ideas of common ownership of the means of production and the absence of social classes, money and the state.**